SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/06-Summary.md

 ## In the next lesson you will learn:

--  Asynchronous Programming and Promises:
+-  Asynchronous Programming and Promises

-   -  What is Asynchronous Programming.
+   -  what asynchronous programming is

-   -  Deep dive into Promises.
+   -  deep dive into Promises

-   -  Async and await.
+   -  async and await

 [/slide]